best things to do in Monaco

 One of Europe’s most extravagant long-haul hikes, the Red Trail (Via Alpina) connects Trieste to Monaco via Bavaria and Liechtenstein, skirting across eight different countries through the foreboding beauty of the Alps — Mont Blanc and the Vanoise glaciers just a couple of its dramatic highlights.

-While the entire trek would take the better part of a year (needed to be split across multiple hiking seasons), Monaco visitors can get a taste of the envied hike with a Red Trail section that leads up to the highest point in Monaco: Mont Agel.
+While the entire trek would take the better part of a year (needed to be split across multiple hiking seasons), Monaco visitors can taste the envied hike with a Red Trail section leading up to the highest point in Monaco: Mont Agel.

 With a well-formed path that takes you through forests and meadows and delivers gorgeous views over Monte Carlo, it makes for an excellent day trip with family or friends!